-Preface XV
+Preface VIII

 Intended audience

 Product version

 Release notes

-Organization of HDI manuals xvi
+Organization of HDI manuals XİV

-Referenced documents xvii
+Referenced documents XV

-Abbreviation conventions xix
+Abbreviation conventions

-Document conventions xxi
+Document conventions xix

-Convention for storage capacity values xxii
+Convention for storage capacity values XX

-Accessing product documentation xxii
+Accessing product documentation XX

 Getting help

-Comments . xxiii
+Comments xxi

+4 Over tieve of Llite shi Data Tagastan

-1 Overview of Hitachi Data Ingestor 1-1
+T Overview of Hitachi Data Ingestor 1-1

-Ť. What is Hitachi Data Ingestor?
+What is Hitachi Data Ingestor?
 1-2

-Linkage with Hitachi Content Platform
+Linkage with Hitachi Content Platform 1-4

-2 Castan Casting 2 1

-2 System Configuration .
-2-1
+2 System Configuration 2_1

-Hardware configurations .
-2-2
+2 Jystem configurations

-Configurations of storage systems and nodes
+Hardware configurations Configurations of storage systems and nodes 2-2

+Evidence and devices required in an UDI evidem 2-2

-External servers and devices required in an HDI system 2-2
+External servers and devices required in an HDI system Z-Z

-External servers and devices required in an HDI system when using the NDMP 26
+External servers and devices required in an HDI system when using the NDMP 2.0

-functionality 0־2 ד כ
+functionality

+Network configurations.

-Network configuration required to use CIFS shares .
-Z-/ 2 1/
+Network configuration required to use CIFS shares 2-14

-When the CIFS client and the node are connected to the same subnet 2^{-14}
+When the CIFS client and the node are connected to the same subnet

 When the CIFS client and the node are connected to different subnets

-When the CIFS service is used with multiple ports
+When the CIFS service is used with multiple ports 2-18

-Using trunking in an HDI system 2-10
+Using trunking in an HDI system 2-19

 Features 2-20

 Trunking prerequisites 2-20

 Recommended trunking configurations 2-21

 Examples of a network configuration 2-22

 Using a VLAN in an HDI system 2-24

 Features

-VLAN prerequisites VLAN interface setting 2- 25 Example network configurations 2- 25 Using both a VLAN and trunking in an HDI system 2- 26 System configurations when linking with an HCP system 2- -26 Linking to an HCP system that shares the same storage system 2- 27 When linkage is made via a network 2- 28 2 Environment Cattings for External Convers 2 - 5 Environment Settings for External Servers . ວ 1-0 External servers required in an HDI system . : 3-3 Environment settings for a management server .
-3 3-5 Requirements for a management server 3-5 Management server cluster configuration 3 3-7 Executing a command with administrative privileges from a command prompt Environment settings for a management console 3 3-9 Requirements for a management console 3 3-9 Settings when Internet Explorer is used on the management console 3- 11 Notes when using Internet Explorer 3- 12 Internet Explorer settings .3- 12 Settings when Firefox is used on the management console 3- 14 Notes when using Firefox 3- 14 Firefox settings 3- 14 Environment settings for the NIS server .
-3 - 17 Environment settings for the LDAP server 3- 17 Notes on using an LDAP server 3- 18 Notes on using OpenLDAP 3- 19 Notes on using Sun Java System Directory Server 3- 19 Notes on using ADAM 3- 20 Notes on using ADAM Settings example when using OpenLDAP ט. ז- 21 Creating a schema file 3- 21 Setting the index directive 3- .22 Settings example when using Sun Java System Directory Server ט. ז- .22 Creating a schema file ך ג .22 Setting an index.
-Settings example when using ADAM 2 23 Croating a schoma filo 2 27 Creating a schema file 2 27 Setting an index Environment settings for the domain controller 2 27 Environment settings for the KDC conver ງ- ວ 20 Environment settings for the KDC server. .ວ- ເ 20 Environment settings for the RADIUS server 5- 29 Environment settings for the SNMP manager -כ. ר 30 Configuring the machine to be used for the SNMP manager 3- 2 30 Setting specific-traps Obtaining a definition file for Hitachi MIB objects יק- ר 30 3- 31 SNMP agent version 3- 32 Trap notification when the SNMP agent starts or stops 3- 32 Setting the HDI engine ID Environment settings for the NTP server 3- 32 Environment settings for the NTP server 3- 33 Environment settings for the scan server 3- 34 Environment settings for a tape device connected to a node via a SAN Registering tape drive information .3- 39 Enabling the registration information of tape drives 3- 39
+VLAN prerequisites 2-25

+VLAN interface setting 2-25

+Example network configurations 2-25

+Using both a VLAN and trunking in an HDI system 2-26

+System configurations when linking with an HCP system 2-26

+Linking to an HCP system that shares the same storage system 2-27

+When linkage is made via a network 2-28

+3 Environment Settings for External Servers 3-1

+5 External servers required in an HDI system 3-3

+Environment settings for a management server 3-5

+Requirements for a management server 3-5

+Management server cluster configuration 3-7

+Executing a command with administrative privileges from a command prompt 3-8

+Environment settings for a management console

+Requirements for a management console

+Settings when Internet Explorer is used on the management console .3-11

+Notes when using Internet Explorer

+Internet Explorer settings

+Settings when Firefox is used on the management console .3-14

+Notes when using Firefox 3-14

+Firefox settings

+Environment settings for the NIS server 3-17

+Environment settings for the LDAP server 3-17

+Notes on using an LDAP server 3-18

+Notes on using OpenLDAP 3-19

+Notes on using Sun Java System Directory Server .3-19

+Notes on using ADAM 3-20

+Settings example when using OpenLDAP 3-21

+Creating a schema file 3-21

+Setting the index directive 3-22

+Settings example when using Sun Java System Directory Server

+Creating a schema file

+Setting an index

+Settings example when using ADAM

+Creating a schema file

+Setting an index Environment settings for the domain controller 2_20

+Environment settings for the KDC server 3_20

+Environment settings for the RADIUS server 3_20

+Environment settings for the SNMP manager 3-30

+Configuring the machine to be used for the SNMP manager 3-30

+Setting specific-trans 3-30

+Setting specific-traps Obtaining a definition file for Hitachi MIB objects 3-31

+SNMP agent version. .3-32

+Trap notification when the SNMP agent starts or stops .3-32

+Setting the HDI engine ID.

+Setting the HDI engine ID Environment settings for the NTP server .3-33

+Environment settings for the scan server 3-34

+Environment settings for a tape device connected to a node via a SAN .3-39

+Registering tape drive information

+Enabling the registration information of tape drives